BeyazGolge/login-logout-jwt/README.md

 ### Introduction

-This project is made for learning the JavascriptWebTokens There are two branches at the moment
+This project is made for learning the JavascriptWebTokens There are three branches at the moment

 - master branch is written with Javascript
 - typescript branch is written with ...Yeah you guessed it right, Typescript

-Project uses MongoDB with Mongoose at the moment but will be migrated to MySql with TypeORM
+- The other branches uses mongoDB, Mysql branch uses Mysql with typeOrm

 You can register and login to the webpage and can see all the members on the Dashboard Page